rubyforgood/rubyforgood.org--old/faq.md

 See our <a href="/location">location</a> page for details!
 We are collecting information about carpooling in the registration form and will add more details here and on the <a href="/location">location</a> page in the beginning of June.
 The current goal is to meet at a few pre-arranged times (10am, 12pm, 2pm) on Thursday, June 16 at a metro-accessible location (likely District Taco at the Dunn Lorring metro station).
 We'll match drivers with passengers day-of and ship out from there!

+### How do I indicate I want to room with my friend/significant other?

+During registration we ask if there's anything else you'd like us to know - indicate in this section who you'd like to room with and we'll make it happen.

+### How do room assignments work?

+Rooms contain two single beds and a shared bathroom.
+After registration closes (June 1), we will create random, same-gender room assignments (unless specifically requested otherwise via the registration form).
+We are tentatively planning to introduce you and your roomie via email so you know who you're staying with ahead of time.
+If you've neglected to indicate your roommate preference in the registration form, please drop us a <a href="mailto:info@rubyforgood.com">note</a>.

 ### Do you have a code of conduct?

 We are proud to have a <a href="/coc">code of conduct</a>.